Catching More Smallmouth Bass

 1. Fly Size

 A common mistake made by many anglers is to use poppers that are far too large.
 Experience has taught me that in most situations, smaller poppers are best for triggering a topwater strike.
 When you attract that bass to check out your fly, you don't want it to shy away because it seems too large for them to eat.
-Even worse, they could be already sated and unable to eat one more morsel.
-You have to tempt them by offering something that small, light and impossible to refuse.
-Your popper should be like a chocolate mint after a big meal – even though you are full, you just can't say "no." Poppers in sizes 4 to even a tiny 8 work best attempting wary smallmouth.
+Even worse, they could already be sated and unable to eat one more morsel.
+You have to tempt them by offering something that is small, light and impossible to refuse.
+Your popper should be like a chocolate mint after a big meal – even though you are full, you just can't say "no." Poppers in sizes 4 to even a tiny 8 work best when targeting wary smallmouth.

-2. Popper Color
+2. Popper Colour

 An often critical element besides size is colour.
 I have seen many a large smallmouth swim under my fly, examine it, then casually swim away without striking.
 When this happens, I quickly change to another colour popper (sometimes one size smaller as well) and cast back to the same bass.
 Nine times out of 10, this leads to an explosive take.
 There is no doubt that colour can make a huge difference at times.
 But does that mean you have to carry every colour imaginable?
 Definitely not.
-In my experience, there are certain must-have colours that should be in your fly box.
+In my experience, certain must-have colours should be in your fly box.

 Yellow is unquestionably my all-around favourite.
 If it has some red or orange blended with it, even better.
 It seems to work everywhere and virtually in all water conditions.
 However, various shades of green, green/white and definitely black poppers should also be in your fly box.
 In low light conditions, a darker colour is often needed to help smallmouth "see" your offering against a dimming sky.
-Keep an assortment of these colours in different sizes and it can make a huge difference on many days.
+Keep an assortment of these colours in different sizes, and it can make a huge difference on many days.

 (Photo credit: The New Fly Fisher)